giggsey/drupal-libphonenumber/README.txt

 	+ Czech,
 	+ Hungarian,
 	+ Costa Rican,
+	+ Brazilian,
+	+ New Zealand,
 	+ US
 	and Canadian phone numbers
+	and generic international phone numbers
 * Formating of phone numbers
-* Option for internationalization phone numbers
+* Option for internationalization of phone numbers
 * IPhone support

 Prerequisites